rasor/rasor.github.io/content/2019/SecPasswordMgrs.md

 * List $: [The Best Password Managers for 2019](https://www.pcmag.com/roundup/300318/the-best-password-managers#)
 * List free: [The Best Free Password Managers for 2019](https://www.pcmag.com/roundup/331555/the-best-free-password-managers)
+* List: [Privacy Tools - How to Restore Your Online Privacy in 2019](https://restoreprivacy.com/privacy-tools/) - see "Password manager"

 Password Managers are browser plugins that capture form data.
 The data is stored on encrypted cloud drive (vault).
 The key is your master password.